-How to Trigonometric Surveying - Geodetic Survey
+How to do Trigonometric Surveying

 Geodetic or trigonometrically surveying takes into account the curvature of earth Since very extensive areas and very large distances are involved.
-In geodic surveying highly refined instruments and methods are used.
+In geodetic surveying highly refined instruments and methods are used.
 Geodetic work is undertaken by the state agency e.g. survey of Pakistan undertaken by the state agency.

 The object of geodetic surveying is to accurately determine the relative position of a sys of widely separated pts (stations) on the surface of earth and also their absolute positions.